-In order to secure a room, one must have paid the deposit of \$250 and have on account a minimum of one-half (1/2) of the total of tuition, fees, room, and board by the first payment due date.
+In order to secure a room, one must have paid the non-refundable room reservation fee of \$250 and have on account a minimum of one-half (1/2) of the total of tuition, fees, room, and board by the first payment due date.
 Occupancy cannot be guaranteed if this deadline is not met.
 Students living in the residence halls will be required to purchase the meal plan.
+Students will not be released from financial responsibility should they vacate the residence halls during the semester.

-Payments may be made by Money Order, Cashier's Check, Visa, MasterCard or cash.
+Payments may be made by Money Order, Cashier's Check, all major credit cards, or cash.
 Do not send cash by mail.
-Personal checks are accepted in accordance with our personal check policy.
-Student's name and social security number should be included on all correspondence.
-All payments sent by regular mail should be addressed to:
+Personal checks are accepted in accordance with the College's personal check policy.
+The student name and ID number should be included on all correspondences.
+Payments should be mailed and addressed to:

-Paine College Business Office 1235 Fifteenth Street Augusta, Georgia 30901-3182

-The College reserves the right to adjust tuition, fees, room, and board and revise pertinent College policies during the year should conditions so warrant.
+Paine College Business Office 1235 Fifteenth Street Augusta, Georgia 30901-3182 The College reserves the right to adjust tuition, fees, room, and board and revise pertinent College policies during the year should conditions so warrant.